vbarajas/VBA-content/VBA/Access-VBA/articles/the-field-cannot-be-updated-because-another-user-or-process-has-locked-the-corre.md

 - You tried to update a field in a record or table that is currently locked by another user.
 Wait for the other user to finish working with the record or table, and then try the operation again.

 - In Microsoft Access, you tried to change the value of a control whose  **Locked** property is set to **Yes**.

+- You tried to update a field in a record on a subform that is inside a form where the sql queries behind the subform and the form use the same column names, causing a crossed reference of column names.
+Use an alias name on the sql query behind the form for the column names that repeat on the sql query behind the subform.

  **ACCESS SUPPORT RESOURCES**<br>